Rellikeht/dwm/README.md

 - swapfocus
 - centeredwindowname

+Those were modified more significantly:
+- taglayouts - by default introduces uninitialized second layout by moving initialization to the end of function; this was simply removed and it works now

 ### Mine

 - fixes:
   * make resize calls correct
+  * fix segfaults on:
+    + empty bar clicked
 - additions:
   * loading Xresources at runtime
+  * toggle hidden state of window